Clinics and wards used by the Cystic Fibrosis Unit

 Ward attenders

 In certain circumstances, it may not be appropriate to wait until a Tuesday clinic to review a child who is unwell.
 In these cases, children may be given one-off appointments to see the cystic fibrosis fellow and/or clinical nurse specialist.
-These appointments usually take place on our Respiratory Ward.
+These appointments usually take place in our outpatient department.